jerome-karabenli/auto-check-ip/README.md

 - TARGET_URL => target of form where you want to do update
 - NODE_ENV => dev (on dev env, headless is set to false) || production
 - BROWSER_PATH => it's optional, but if your specify something here, it must be `chromium` or `chromium-browser`
+- BOT_TOKEN => your telegram bot token : [tuto](https://www.section.io/engineering-education/telegram-bot-in-nodejs/)
+- CHAT_ID => chat id for telegram

 ### More
 I did this project to run it on my Raspberry Pi 4 with a 64bit architecture.

 I was unable to install `chromium:arm64` or `chromium:armhf` only `chromium-browser:armhf` was installable on my Pi host.

-But in docker container the only one package who works was `chromium:armhf` that's why I use **node** image for 32bit architecture.

-Tips: if you use `cron` you cannot call `node` or `npm` from cron job, my solution :
+Tips: if you use `cron` you cannot just call `node` or `npm` from cron job, my solution :
 1. execute `which node` and copy this
 2. instead of `node` past here copied absolute path for node and the absolute path of `app.js`

-### NEXT

-Code something like telegram bot to send message on my phone when ip change
+eg: `/home/pi/.nvm/versions/node/v16.6.2/bin/node /home/pi/node/auto-check-ip/app.js`